so1icitx/vpn_security/README.markdown

 - **Patterns**: The sequence, timing, and size of packets form a recognizable pattern for each website or action (e.g., visiting facebook.com or sending a meme on Signal).
 - **AI Power**: Deep learning analyzes these patterns to identify your activity, even through encryption, with over 90% accuracy in some cases.

-Adversaries—ISPs, governments, or data brokers—use traffic analysis to:
+Adversaries, ISPs, governments, or data brokers, use traffic analysis to:
 - Track which websites you visit (e.g., social media, shopping, or forums).
 - Detect actions like sending images or files in encrypted apps.
 - De-anonymize users, even on networks like Tor, by correlating traffic patterns.